ianayl/ex-interpreter/README.md

 ## Note to self:

-- Forgot to automatically reallocate the hashmap as load factor got to 0.8: Implement that

 - Review `hashmap.c` after implementing garbage collector
     - **Btw:** consider implementing a garbage collector soon
     - Be sure to reconsider hashmap's freeing behavior after